Last updated: 20241104

 Leading trading platforms to copy trades

-eToro is widely regarded as the leading platform for Copy and Social trading.
+eToro is widely regarded as a leading platform for Copy and Social trading.
 It has a user-friendly interface, a large community of successful traders, and offers a wide range of financial instruments to trade.
 The platform also provides a variety of tools and features to help traders optimise their trading experience.

 Choosing the right broker for your trades